uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 Latterly, philosophers of technology have undertaken an ontological reorientation away from dualisms that place human subject over and against technological object, to instead understand humans as profoundly interrelated with technologies.
 I'll talk now about Bernard Stiegler, then discuss some implications of his position for disability and prosthesis.
 I'll call his position strong or 'constitutive' prosthesis, because he understands technology as internal to the definition of *humanitas*.
-The human is constituted as such through technological activity (Stiegler 1998).
+The human is constituted as such  technological activity (Stiegler 1998).
 His argument goes roughly as follows.
 The human is 'born too early': it has no inherent capacities, including memory.
 This susceptibility---this *défaut* or lack---is constitutive and originary: what the human has, essentially, is nothing: its essence is indetermination.
 It makes technology to mitigate this deficiency.
 Such supplements as language, sociality, and tools transform environs and ultimately defer death.
 The human exists *as* its concurrent externalisation in technical materials, and internalisation of this prosthetic *ek-sistence*.
-This is a co-constitution of 'inside' and 'outside', rather than an addition of external technology to the preexisting interior of a human essence: ""\[M\]an invents himself in technics by inventing the tool---by 'externalising' himself techno-logically
+This is a co-constitution of 'inside' and 'outside', rather than an addition of external technology to the preexisting interior of a human essence: "[M]an invents himself in technics by inventing the tool---by 'externalising' himself techno-logically
-\[...\] the interior is invented through this movement: it cannot precede it" (Stiegler 1998: 141--42).
+[…] the interior is invented through this movement: it cannot precede it" (Stiegler 1998: 141--42).
 Finally, this produces a rupture from 'pure' biological life.
 Technology comprises a new inorganic organisation of memory (Stiegler 1998): human culture made concrete in enduring technical artefacts.
 Humans, then, have definitively shifted from genetic to non-genetic memory: they are not determined to be what they are by their genetic endowments.
 They are liberated from genetics, and subject to new, non-biological exigencies, which only increases their indetermination.